Country Details For

 Smoke Free Places: In the Philippines, smoking is completely banned in enumerated public places and workplaces such as healthcare, educational institutions, and facilities frequented by minors.
-In other public places and workplaces, including bars/pubs/nightclubs, designated indoor smoking areas and ventilation options are allowed under the national law.
+In other public places and workplaces, including bars and nightclubs, designated indoor smoking areas and ventilation options are allowed under the national law.
 All government facilities and public land transportation vehicles and terminals are smoke free.
 Sub-national jurisdictions are allowed to have smoke free laws that are more stringent than national law.

 Tobacco Advertising, Promotion and Sponsorship: Direct advertising through most forms of mass media is prohibited, but tobacco companies can still advertise at points of sale and provide free distribution of tobacco products, among other promotional activities.
 Tobacco companies are prohibited from publicizing their sponsorship of sports, concert, and cultural arts events and from engaging in government-related sponsorships.

 Tobacco Packaging and Labeling: Currently, warning labels are text only and cover 30 percent of the front of the package.
 There is no ban on misleading tobacco product packaging and labeling.
 A new law was passed in July 2014 which, once in effect, will require graphic health warnings on 50 percent of each of the principal display areas.